Remission of Type 2 Diabetes and Reversal of Insulin Resistance with Lifestyle Medicine

 Non-Members: $720 | ACLM Members: $540

 Non-Members: $360 | ACLM Members: $270

-- Discuss the role of nutrition and particularly whole food plant-based nutrition in the prevention, treatment and reversal of type 2 diabetes and insulin resistance.
+- Discuss the role of nutrition and particularly whole food plant-based nutrition in the prevention, treatment, and remission of type 2 diabetes and reversal of insulin resistance

-- Discuss the role of physical activity, sleep and other essential characteristics in the prevention, treatment and reversal of type 2 diabetes and insulin resistance.
+- Discuss the role of physical activity, sleep and other essential factors in the prevention, treatment and remission of type 2 diabetes and reversal of insulin resistance

-- Review the key metabolic disturbances and pathophysiology of type 2 diabetes, insulin resistance, type 1 diabetes and type 1.5 diabetes.
+- Review the key metabolic disturbances and pathophysiology of type 2 diabetes, insulin resistance, type 1 diabetes, and latent autoimmune diabetes in adults (LADA)

-- Review the current literature and considerations around medication de-prescribing for type 2 diabetes and insulin resistance reversal.
+- Review the current literature and considerations around medication de-prescribing for type 2 diabetes remission and reversal of insulin resistance.

-- Review the definitions and success rates of the reversal of type 2 diabetes insulin resistance.
+- Review the definitions and success rates of remission of type 2 diabetes and reversal of insulin resistance

 There are 20 lectures within 17 modules included in this course:

 - Course Overview & Introduction to Diabetes Remission as the Goal of Type 2 Diabetes Treatment | John Kelly, MD, MPH, LM Intensivist, FACLM | Caroline B. Trapp, DNP, ANP-BC, CDCES, DipACLM, FAANP